jan-kolarik/jan-kolarik.github.io/content/posts/terminal-presentation.md

 In the end we can change the console frame size to match the code snippet.

-One hack that could be handy **when you don't want to show the vertical scrollbar** inside the console frame, but still keeping the scrolling functionality.
+One hack that could be handy **when we don't want to show the vertical scrollbar** inside the console frame, but still keeping the scrolling functionality.
 In this case we can wrap the console in the `div` which will match the size of the code example frame, but we stretch the width of the actual `iframe` a bit, so the scrollbar is hidden.
 This